-This Saturday night reigning Champs and No. 1 FSU took on the No. 22 Clemson Tigers, and the Seminoles were favored by SBG Global at -20 1/2.
+This Saturday night reigning Champs and No. 1 Florida State took on the No. 22 Clemson Tigers, and the Seminoles were favored by SBG Global at -20 1/2.
 As the game progressed, they seemed destined to lose without Heisman QB Jameis Winston who had been suspended for the game.

 Regarding the suspension of one game for FSU Heisman QB Winston, Coach Fisher said, “At the end of the day we felt the one game made the most sense.
 I chose to keep that process internal.
 Now he’s served that punishment and he’s ready to move forward.
 You never know at the pace that kids learn or why they make mistakes.
 Our hope and belief is that Jameis will learn from this and use better judgment.”